- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 The Bad

 - Change one thing, it changes everything.
-Ask Claude to tweak a colour and suddenly the layout shifts.
-Be surgical with your prompts — ask for exactly what you want, nothing more.
+Ask Claude Code to tweak a colour and suddenly the layout shifts.
+Be surgical with your prompts - ask for exactly what you want, nothing more.

 - Generic prompts, generic output.
 “Make it look better” is not a prompt.
 “Make the headline larger, remove the shadow, increase spacing between sections” - that's a prompt.